what to expect

 Diving Equipment + facilities

 All of our high-quality diving equipment is regularly serviced by our on-site certified equipment technician.
 We have a variety of sizes and types of equipment in order to provide the safest and most comfortable diving experience possible for our divers.
 We always bring spare tanks, BCD, regulator, and masks on board in case they are needed.
-We provide SMBs (surface marker buoys) for every diver.
+We provide SMBs (surface marker buoys) and reef hook for every diver.